 Turning Point Park is an extended boardwalk that takes visitors over the Genesee River all the way to Lake Ontario and the Port of Rochester.

-This Frederick Law Olmstead designed park may be best known for its stunning display of the largest collection of lilacs in North America.
+This Frederick Law Olmstead designed park may be best known for its stunning display of the largest collection of lilacs in North America, but it also displays beautiful colors during the fall season.

 Lower Falls Park offers spectacular views of the 85-foot Lower Falls and the picturesque Driving Park Bridge as it gently descends down into the Genesee River Gorge.
 The trail then crosses over Middle Falls providing trail goers with a unique view of the falls.
 It is also a popular location for fall fishing.